0xRomain/hello-scone/readme.md

     - link to the website don't show any register possibility ?
     - I created an account on the gitlab https://gitlab.scontain.com/users/sign_in#login-pane, is it what we need ?
 - 2. Prepare app, create sconify.sh
+- 3. execute sconify.sh
+    - this aims to wrap our own docker application into scone
+    - !STUCK: access denied, I don't have access to the registry of scone
+- 4. publish the new created image
+    - `docker push romaintalentlayer/tee-scone-hello-world:1.0.0-test`
+    - notice: tee-debug flag in the image name, the built image is actually in TEE debug mode, this allows you to have some debug features while developping the app.
+Once you are happy with the debug app, contact us to go to production!

 ## how it works